 Haus Buchegger, 1907.
 Architects: Sebastian Buchegger, Heinrich Sturzenegger.
 Photo: Daniela Christmann

 Thelottstraße 11, Augsburg

-The former home of architect Sebastian Buchegger is located in what is now known as the Thelottviertel in Augsburg.
+The former home of architect Sebastian Buchegger is located in Augsburg’s Thelottviertel neighborhood.

 Thelottviertel

-The Thelottviertel was built between 1907 and 1929 according to plans by Sebastian Buchegger and is considered one of the first garden cities in Germany as well as a significant contribution to reform architecture.
+Built between 1907 and 1929 according to Buchegger’s plans, Thelottviertel is considered one of the first garden cities in Germany, as well as a significant contribution to reform architecture.

-The term garden city was coined by the British urban planner Ebenezer Howard, who primarily pursued social reformist ideas with his idea.
+The term “garden city” was coined by British urban planner Ebenezer Howard, who primarily pursued social reformist ideas with his concept.

-Under the impression of the lack of contemporary small apartments in Augsburg, Sebastian Buchegger developed the area between the main train station and the Wertach river at his own expense.
+Impressed by the lack of small, contemporary apartments in Augsburg, Buchegger developed the area between the main train station and the Wertach River at his own expense.

-A colony of single-family houses was built on drained floodplain land, with spacious front and main gardens and landscaped courtyard areas.
+A colony of single-family houses was built on drained floodplain land.
+The houses have spacious front and main gardens, as well as landscaped courtyard areas.

-From 1907 to 1929, 106 single-family houses were erected, most of them in row construction.
-In addition, 76 apartment and commercial buildings were built.
+From 1907 to 1929, 106 single-family houses were built, most of which were constructed in rows.
+Additionally, 76 apartment and commercial buildings were constructed.

 Haus Buchegger

-The two-story former Buchegger residence with its projecting tent roof and bay-like extension is situated on a slope, so that the basement opens onto the large, former kitchen garden.
+The two-story former Buchegger residence, with its projecting tent roof and bay-like extension, is situated on a slope.
+This allows the basement to open onto the large former kitchen garden.

-A representative entrance area leads into the wood-paneled business office, where Sebastian Buchegger received tenants and buyers of houses and apartments in his garden city, which was built starting in 1907.
+A representative entrance area leads to the wood-paneled business office where Sebastian Buchegger received tenants and buyers of houses and apartments in his garden city, built starting in 1907.

-The private rooms were connected to the business room and accessible via another side entrance to the house.
+The private rooms were connected to the business office and accessible via an entrance on the other side of the house.

-The first floor also contained a kitchen with pantry and several living rooms.
+The first floor also contained a kitchen with a pantry and several living rooms.

-A central staircase with two attached toilets leads to the upper floor with additional living rooms and bathroom, as well as to the attic.
+A central staircase with two attached bathrooms leads to the second floor, which has additional living rooms and a bathroom, as well as an attic.

 Former Architecture Museum of Swabia

-After long-standing differences between the responsible body, the Architekturmuseum der TU München, and the sponsor, the Arno Buchegger Foundation, the TU Munich terminated the contract with the foundation with the intention of initiating a new start with a new concept for the museum.
+However, after long-standing differences arose between the museum’s governing body, the Architekturmuseum der TU München, and its sponsor, the Arno Buchegger Foundation, the TU Munich terminated the contract with the foundation.
+The university intends to initiate a new start with a new concept for the museum.

+Haus Buchegger, 1907.
+Architects: Sebastian Buchegger, Heinrich Sturzenegger.
+Photo: Daniela Christmann